jumpinjackie/fusion-next/README.md

  * Fusion has accumulated many years of cruft, hacks and workarounds.
  * Fusion has widget feature creep with plenty of half-implemented widget features that only work under certain conditions

-fusion-next is built on top of the following libraries/frameworks:
+fusion-next is built on the main pillars of OpenLayers and dojo toolkit.

- * dojo toolkit 1.9.1
- * OpenLayers 2.13.1

 Building fusion-next on top of dojo toolkit gives us a proverbial kitchen sink of UI components, DOM, event, AJAX, effects and animation libraries all through the power of AMD modules, allowing us to pick and choose the bits we're after.